angusb/asana/README.md

 # Asana Python API

-Python wrapper for the [Asana API](http://developer.asana.com/documentation/)

-A work in progress.
-Here's what's working so far:
+Python wrapper for the [Asana API](http://developer.asana.com/documentation/).
+It's a work in progress.
+What we have so far:

 Users:
 - user_info